 How to Prepare raclette in a pan

-To do this, make classic pan-fried potatoes and cover with raclette cheese at the end of cooking while lowering the heat.
+- cover with raclette cheese at the end of cooking while lowering the heat

-Cover with foil and let melt.
-Serve with the charcuterie of your choice and voila.
+- serve with the charcuterie of your choice

 How to prepare a raclette by an open fire